OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:39

-But I say to you, do not show opposition against an evil person;
-but whoever slaps you on your right cheek, turn the other toward him also.
+But I say to you, do not resist an evil person.
+If anyone slaps you on the right cheek, turn to them the other cheek also.

 ## Matthew 5:40

-And if anyone wants to sue you and take your tunic, let him have your cloak also.
+And if anyone wants to sue you and take your shirt, let them have your coat as well.

 ## Matthew 5:41

-Whoever forces you to go one mile, go with him two.
+If anyone forces you to go one mile, go with them two miles.

 ## Matthew 5:42

-Give to him who asks of you, and do not turn away from him who wants to borrow from you.
+Give to the one who asks you, and do not turn away from the one who wants to borrow from you.

 ---

 ## Matthew 5:43

-You have heard that it was said, ‘You shall love your neighbour and hate your enemy.’
+You have heard that it was said, ‘Love your neighbour and hate your enemy.’

 ## Matthew 5:44